-Culinary Merit Scholarship
+Glenn Humphrey Culinary Merit Scholarship

-The Culinary Merit Scholarship is for applicants who excelled in High School or College.
-The applicant must submit a written essay along with High School or College transcripts.
+The Glenn Humphrey Culinary Merit Scholarship is for applicants who excelled in high school or college.
+The applicant must submit a written essay along with high school or college transcripts.
 For those applicants using culinary experience, courses, seminars or workshops, submission of certificates of achievement may replace transcripts.
-Award amounts for the Culinary Merit Scholarship range up to \$5000.
-Applications for the Culinary Merit Scholarship are available in the Financial Aid Office.
-The applicant must be enrolled to receive this scholarship.
+Award amounts for the GH Culinary Merit Scholarship range up to \$5000.
+Applications for the GH Culinary Merit Scholarship are available in the Financial Aid Office.
+The applicant must be enrolled to receive this tuition reduction (non-cash) scholarship.
 The conditions of this award are that you maintain a 2.0 grade point average during Basics I and Basics II courses (instruction block 1).
-If the student does not complete the program, the scholarship amount will be prorated based on time attended
+If the student does not complete the program, the scholarship amount will be null and void.